facil-io/cstl/fio-stl.md

 Parsing, editing and outputting JSON in C can be easily accomplished using `FIOBJ` types.

-There are [faster alternatives as well as slower alternatives out there](json_performance.html) (i.e., the [Qajson4c library](https://github.com/DeHecht/qajson4c) is a wonderful alternative for embedded systems).

-However, `facil.io` offers the added benefit of complete parsing from JSON to object.
+`facil.io` offers the added benefit of complete parsing from JSON to object.
 This allows the result to be manipulated, updated, sliced or merged with ease.
-This is in contrast to some parsers that offer a mid-way structure or lazy (delayed) parsing for types such as `true`, `false` and Numbers.
+This is in contrast to some parsers that offer a mid-way structures or lazy (delayed) parsing for types such as `true`, `false` and Numbers.

 `facil.io` also offers the added benefit of complete formatting from a framework wide object type (`FIOBJ`) to JSON, allowing the same soft type system to be used throughout the project (rather than having a JSON dedicated type system).

+This is in addition to `facil.io` support to some JSON extensions such as comments, both C style (both `//` and `/* ... */` and bash style (`#`).

+However, there are [faster alternatives as well as slower alternatives out there](json_performance.html) (i.e., the [Qajson4c library](https://github.com/DeHecht/qajson4c) is a wonderful alternative for embedded systems).

 #### `fiobj2json`